 Anchore offers container inspection and compliance solutions for a wide variety of use cases.
-Whether you are a small open source project or a large team in a highly-regulated industry, Anchore can help.
+Whether you are small open source project or a large team in a highly regulated industry, Anchore can help.

 Anchore Open Source

 Open Source Container Inspection and Analysis

 Anchore's open source tools for deep image inspection and vulnerability scanning allow users to perform detailed analysis of container workloads, producing reports and defining policies that can be used in the software delivery lifecycle stack.
 Our open source tools are the foundation of Anchore Enterprise, a container security workflow solution.

 The Most Comprehensive Container